Pictured is our favorite salt kiln used for producing pottery and sculptures at Lick Creek Pottery in Makanda, Illinois, from 1972 to 1974.

 This catenary arch fireplace was initially designed as a kiln in our Woodstock studio.
 The kiln had two chambers: one as a vent, while the smaller chamber was used to fire pottery and sculpture.
 The kiln has been converted into a fireplace; the smaller chamber has been removed, and new brick arches have been added to contain the fire within the larger chamber.

-After renovating the great room, we transformed it into a showplace for our work, and our studio and kiln have been relocated to a different section of the building.
+After renovating the Great Room, we transformed it into a showplace for our work, and our studio and kiln have been relocated to a different section of the building.
 Additionally, our gallery space is now open for viewing by appointment only.

 The fireplace is elegantly adorned with a detailed portrait of Laurel, along with sculptures created by Fred during his "Figure in Clay" classes.